 About

-Deborah Siegel-Acevedo, PhD is Executive Director of Artists Book House, the new arts education organization dedicated to the literary, book, and paper arts and designed to help people tell their stories and transform their worlds into books.
+Deborah Siegel-Acevedo, PhD is a Visiting Scholar in Gender & Sexuality Studies at Northwestern University and an educator with a penchant for creating “crossover” initiatives at the intersection of writing, community, and education.
+Most recently, as Inaugural Executive Director of Artists Book House, she professionalized the newly formed arts education nonprofit organization designed to help people tell their stories and transform their worlds into books.

-Deborah is the author of two books, Sisterhood, Interrupted: From Radical Women to Grrls Gone Wild (Palgrave Macmillan) and Only Child (Harmony/Random House) as well as essays published in lit mags including TriQuarterly and multiple anthologies.
-She is a frequent reader of personal essays at Chicago live lit events.
-Her op-eds and features on gender, feminism, parenting, politics, writing, and social justice have appeared in venues including The Washington Post, The Guardian, Harvard Business Review, CNN.com, The Forward, Kveller, Slate, The Huffington Post, The American Prospect, Ms., More, and Psychology Today.
-She has been featured on The Today Show, The Wendy Williams Experience, and in The New York Times.
+Deborah is the author of Sisterhood, Interrupted: From Radical Women to Grrls Gone Wild (Palgrave Macmillan), co-editor of Only Child (Harmony/Random House), and a TEDx speaker (“Learn from Kids to Embrace Paradox – Get Out of Your Binary Zone”).
+She has published essays in TriQuarterly and in multiple anthologies as well as op-eds and features on gender and politics in venues including: The Washington Post, The Guardian, CNN.com, The Forward, Kveller, Slate, The Huffington Post, The American Prospect, Ms., More, and Psychology Today.
+Deborah’s work has also been featured on The Today Show and in the New York Times.

 The longer story goes like this: